perrismith/Group-Chat-Decision-Bot/README.md

 ## How to use Decision Bot

 1. Add Decision Bot to your group chat.
-2. Have your friends text "Add me" to the group!
+2. Have your friends text ```Add me``` to add themselves the group!

+### Decide in 2 different ways!
-3. Send a text in the following format: (Send up to 9 choices!)
+* Send a text in the following format and Decision Bot will automatically choose (Send up to 9 choices!)
 ```
 Help me decide!
 1. Option 1